TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/AccessControl/AccessControlOptions/Index.rst

 Explicitly allow/deny field values
-   When a field offers a list of options to select from, it is possible to tell TYPO3 CMS that access to these options is restricted and should be granted explicitly.
+   When a field offers a list of options to select from, it is possible to tell TYPO3 that access to these options is restricted and should be granted explicitly.
 Such fields and their values appear here.

    The related TCA property is :ref:`"authMode" <t3tca:columns-select-properties-authmode>`.